miklosme/papers/src/app/home.md

+# Daily Digest (November 12, 2024)

+Attention all AI enthusiasts!
+We've got a smorgasbord of cutting-edge research to dive into today.
+Let's kick things off with a whiff of innovation – [SniffySquad](https://papers.miklos.dev/2411.06121), a multi-robot system that's sniffing out gas leaks with unprecedented accuracy.
+These digital bloodhounds are using probabilistic modeling and adaptive role-switching to navigate patchy gas plumes, boosting success rates by over 20%.
+It's a breath of fresh air for real-world robotic applications!

+But wait, there's more!
+Traffic jams might become a thing of the past thanks to [OffLight](https://papers.miklos.dev/2411.06601), a revolutionary offline multi-agent reinforcement learning system for traffic control.
+By tackling the thorny issue of heterogeneous data, OffLight is cutting through the noise to deliver up to 11.2% shorter queues in complex urban environments.
+It's like having a team of AI traffic cops working 24/7!

+Now, let's talk strategy.
+Researchers are [putting LLMs to the test](https://papers.miklos.dev/2411.05990) in game theory scenarios, and the results are eye-opening.
+While these language models often fumble in complex games, specially designed workflows are helping them make more rational choices.
+It's a fascinating look at the potential – and limitations – of AI decision-making in strategic contexts.

+But hold onto your encryption keys, because we've got a security alert!
+[Semantic communication](https://papers.miklos.dev/2411.07088) might be efficient, but it's opening up a sneaky side-channel for eavesdroppers.
+Even if your messages are locked tight, the timing of your transmissions could be spilling secrets.
+It's a wake-up call for anyone working on secure multi-agent systems.

+Speaking of agents, how do you wrangle a massive population of them?
+Researchers are tackling this challenge by [incorporating bounded rationality](https://papers.miklos.dev/2411.07099) into Mean Field Games.
+By modeling agents with imperfect understanding and limited planning horizons, we're getting closer to realistic large-scale simulations of everything from traffic flows to economic markets.

+In the world of industrial automation, [LLM-based agents are taking control](https://papers.miklos.dev/2411.05904).
+A new framework using multiple AI agents is showing promise in handling unexpected events in complex industrial environments.
+With a clever reprompting architecture, these systems are learning to make safer, more effective decisions on the fly.

+But sometimes, you need to think small to solve big problems.
+[TinyML techniques](https://papers.miklos.dev/2411.07168) are revolutionizing predictive maintenance for mining machinery.
+By dynamically switching between on-device, gateway, and cloud inference, this system is balancing accuracy, latency, and power consumption in harsh, remote environments.

+For those dealing with messy data across multiple domains, [NEKO](https://papers.miklos.dev/2411.05945) is here to clean things up.
+This multi-task error correction model uses a Mixture-of-Experts approach to specialize in different types of data, from speech recognition to machine translation.
+It's setting new benchmarks and showing the power of task-specific expertise in a single model.

+In the realm of robotics, [quadrupedal robots are teaming up](https://papers.miklos.dev/2411.07104) to tackle big challenges.
+A new hierarchical reinforcement learning system is coordinating multiple robots to push large objects through obstacle courses.
+It's a masterclass in multi-agent coordination that could revolutionize everything from search and rescue to construction.

+Finally, we're seeing breakthroughs in [multi-vehicle navigation](https://papers.miklos.dev/2411.06404) with MA-DV2F.
+This framework uses dynamically updated velocity vector fields to guide multiple vehicles safely to their targets.
+It's scalable, efficient, and could be a game-changer for autonomous vehicle fleets.

+And to cap it all off, researchers are teaching [AI to predict swarm behavior](https://papers.miklos.dev/2411.07039) using event-based vision.
+The evMAP system can analyze the collective dynamics of multi-agent systems in real-time, opening up new possibilities for understanding and managing complex group behaviors.

+That's all for today's AI digest.
+Remember, the future is being written in code, and we're bringing you the latest chapters hot off the compiler!

 # Daily Digest (November 11, 2024)

 Hold onto your neural networks, AI enthusiasts!
 We've got a double dose of cutting-edge research that's about to supercharge your understanding of multi-agent systems and game theory.
 Let's dive right in!